masaar/limp_docs/dependencies.md

 [Back to Index](/README.md)

 # Dependencies
 LIMP is Python based.
-It's tested in small number of environments running Python 3.5+.
-Since LIMP is originally built for Masaar use-cases, it's based on `MongoDB` the database engine of choice by Masaar, as well as it requires `Twilio` SDK to be installed even if you are not planning to use their platform.
+LIMP requires Python 3.7 or later for it to work.
+LIMP depends completely on `MongoDB` as database of choice.
+Additionally, LIMP depends on number of popular Python libs.

 The current list of requirements is: https://github.com/masaar/limp/requirements.txt.

 LIMP provides easy to use CLI interface that also gives the developers the ability to install the dependencies of LIMP and the packages.
+Check out [Install Dependencies](/quick-start.md#install-dependencies) section of the Quick Start article to learn how to use this option.